-How to Make the Authentic Filipino Milk Candy Pastillas de Leche
+How to Make Authentic Pastillas de Leche (Filipino Milk Candy)

-Pastillas de leche is one of the well-loved desserts from the Philippines, where people get fresh milk from carabaos or water buffalos and make them into these mini-logs of sweet and succulent milk candies.
+Pastillas de leche is one of the most well-loved desserts from the Philippines, where people get fresh milk from carabaos or water buffalos and make them into these sweet and succulent milk candies.

-Making pastillas is as easy as 1-2-3 and you even need only a couple of main ingredients to make it: milk and sugar.
+Making pastillas is as easy as 1-2-3, and you only need a few main ingredients: milk and sugar.

-While cow, goat, or commercial condensed milk may be used, the authentic pastillas de leche from the Philippines makes use of pure carabao’s milk wheedled out of carabaos ploughing the rice fields in the countryside.
+While cow, goat, or commercial condensed milk may be used, authentic pastillas de leche are made of pure carabao’s milk, which is milked from carabaos ploughing the rice fields in the countryside.

 What’s the difference?
-Carabao’s milk is said to be creamier and richer, giving pastillas de leche a distinct, luscious, melt-in-your-mouth tang.
+Carabao’s milk is said to be creamier and richer, giving pastillas de leche a distinct tang.
 Plus, the texture should be extra-smooth, almost velvety.

-Carabao’s milk is plenty in the Philippines and in other Southeast Asian countries.
-Elsewhere in the world, people can buy carabao’s milk in Asian stores.
+Carabao’s milk is easy to find in the Philippines and in other Southeast Asian countries.
+Elsewhere in the world, people can buy carabao’s milk in Asian supermarkets.

-- 1liter of pure carabao’s milk (substitutes: cow’s or goat’s milk)
+- 1 liter of pure carabao milk (or cow or goat milk)

 - 1 teaspoon cornstarch

-- Add ½ teaspoon of cornstarch into the mixture, making sure everything is well-set.
+- Add ½ teaspoon of cornstarch into the mixture, making sure everything is well-stirred.

 - Put the pan over medium heat.
-Stir slowly and continuously until the mixture of milk and sugar thickens a bit.
+Stir slowly and continuously until the milk-and-sugar mixture thickens a bit.
 Once the mixture is thick, lower the heat.

-- Over low heat, continue stirring the gooey milk mixture until it forms into a mass that can be lifted off from the pan with the ladle.
+- Continue stirring the gooey milk mixture over low heat until it forms into a ball that can be scooped off the pan with a ladle.

-- Put the mass of pastillas into a bowl.
-Let it cool for a few minutes.
+- Put the mixture into a bowl.
+Let it cool.

-- While waiting for the pastillas de leche to cool, sprinkle ½ teaspoon of cooked cornstarch on a board.
+- While waiting for the pastillas de leche to cool, sprinkle ½ teaspoon of cornstarch on a cutting board.

-- Once cool, get a small lump of pastillas then roll it onto a board, making logs of milk candies.
+- Once cool, roll a small lump of pastillas into a log.

-- Cut out pieces of bond and Japanese paper.
+- Cut pieces of bond and Japanese paper.

 - Place each piece of pastillas into Japanese paper.
-Then, wrap each of them further into bond paper.
+Then, wrap each of them once more with bond paper.